Court dwarf & castle giant

 Castle giant Nikolaus Haidl was not only a curiosity, but also a kind of bodyguard to Archduke Siegmund the Rich in Coin as part of the guard.
 His gigantic skeletal remains were found in the crypt during construction work in Innsbruck Cathedral in 1866, so he is not a legendary figure but actually existed.
 On the first floor of the city tower is a stone statue that was removed from the niche in the façade of the Burgriesenhaus.

 The Burgriesenhaus was home to Prince Eugene (1663 - 1736), one of the greatest generals in Habsburg history, when he was travelling through.
 Like Ferdinand, he is also a kind of European melange.
 Francois-Eugene de Savoie-Carignan was actually a French subject of the Sun King Louis XIV and member of the French aristocracy.
 Legend has it that it was because of his slight stature that he was rejected by the French army.
 It is more likely that his family had fallen into royal disfavour due to unfortunate circumstances, which is why Eugene enlisted in the military service of the Habsburgs, the long-time rivals of the French monarchy.
 Between 1683 and 1718, he fought in all the major military conflicts in Europe.
-To this day, he is best known for saving Vienna from the Turkish conquest.
+To this day, he is best known for his defence of Vienna against the Ottoman conquest.

 As a native Frenchman, he became a member of the Emperor's Privy Council and President of the Court War Council.
 Between 1716 and 1724, he was governor of the Austrian Netherlands.
 With his private fortune, he became one of the most important private builders between Budapest and Vienna.
 As an educated collector with an interest in science and art, Prince Eugene corresponded with the most important scholars of his time, such as Leibniz, Montesquieu and Voltaire.
 Paintings depicted him as a star in Baroque splendour, and songs were sung about him as the protector of Christian Europe from the Turkish threat.
 At the height of his power, Prince Eugene, a Frenchman in the service of the arch-enemy, was probably the most influential man in Europe after the emperors under whom he served.